ssathya62/Slickchart-Prepared-docs/How to build Pizza Store.md

 ## Start building the application
 ### Create a Pizza class
 Create a Pizza class in Shared project that will hold its name, price and spiciness.
-We are going to have all properties immuta
+We are going to have all properties *immutable* as our application is **not** about editing pizzas.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxMTczODQ2MywxOTEyNzYzNzkyXX0=
+eyJoaXN0b3J5IjpbMTk5MTY5MjE0NywxOTEyNzYzNzkyXX0=
 -->